 Films by Sofian Khan

-Afghan and Iraqi interpreters serve as a crucial bridge between American soldiers and local nationals.
+Nominated for a 2020 Emmy Award, THE INTERPRETERS tells the story of Afghan and Iraqi interpreters who served as a crucial bridge between American soldiers and local nationals.
 But as a result of their work with the U.S. forces, many have become targets.
 Now they're struggling to find a way out for themselves and their families.

 Far from his family in Chile, sheepherder Eraldo Pacheco must endure harsh conditions and loneliness in the high desert and isolated mountain pastures of the American west as he strives for a better life for his family.
 This immersive documentary offers a lyrical meditation on what it means to be an immigrant.